-Royal letters from the city of Mari on the middle of the Euphrates, have confirmed that the area around the Balikh river remained occupied in c. the 19th century BC.
+Royal letters from the city of Mari in the middle of the Euphrates, have confirmed that the area around the Balikh river remained occupied in c. the 19th century BC.
 A confederation of semi-nomadic tribes was especially active around the region near Harran at that time.

-Harran is also mentioned as provincial capital in the Assyrian empire (until the late seventh century BC) and sanctuary of the moon god Sin, well into the third century CE.
+Harran is also mentioned as the provincial capital in the Assyrian empire (until the late seventh century BC) and sanctuary of the moon god Sin, well into the third century CE.
 Several other gods were worshiped in Harran too, such as the Syrian goddess Atargatis, god Sin's consort Ningal, and the Arabian goddess Allat ("Mrs. God").

 Wood is rare in the region of Harran because of the dry climate of the region.
-People built their houses with the materials they could find easily, like adobe, brick and a little bit of stone.
+People built their houses with materials they could find easily, like adobe, brick, and a little bit of stone.
 The Harran conical houses that can be built very quickly have served people for a very long time.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com

 W.F.
 Albright, Institute of Archaeological Research in Jerusalem.
 Symbiosis, Symbolism, and the Power of the Past